310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p2.md

 {% endbubble %}
 {% bubble Chiaki past %}
 Ahaha, you’re not part of Ryuseitai, y’know~… Ah, but wait?
-Hrmm?
+Hmm?
 It *would* suit you, though…?

 <th>(Huh, wait… I think I have a great idea.)</th>